Mike-Wilkins/Hotel-Revenue-Report/README.md

 # Hotel Revenue Report

 ## Business Requirements

+As part of our company annual review, we would like to present our stakeholders

 - **Is our hotel revenue growing by year?**<br/>
    We have two hotel types, so it would be good to segment revenue by hotel type.
 - **Should we increase our parking lot size?**<br/>